-During your surgical procedure, an incision is made on the back of the lower part of the head and neck.
-The bone at the very base of the head and the top of the neck are gently removed to relieve the compression in this region caused by the Chiari Malformation.
-You may have received radiology scans, specialized blood work, or consultations from other doctors during your stay.
+During your surgical procedure, an incision was made on the back of your neck or back to access the spine.
+Bone was removed in order to decompress the spinal cord and nerve roots, and hardware was placed to fuse the spine together.
+You may have received imaging, specialized blood work, or consultations from other doctors during your stay.
 If you have not received an update on these results, Dr. Vasudevan will update you at your first post-operative visit.

 Recovery from surgery is a gradual process.
-While many patients feel better in a few days after brain surgery, some report that it takes a few weeks to get "back to normal".
+While many patients feel better in a few days after spine surgery, some report that it takes a few weeks to get "back to normal".
 This is expected.
 There may be good days and bad days.
 We are here to help guide you through your recovery.

 Below you can find information about specific aspects of your post-operative care.
 Keep in mind that while these are general guidelines, there may be instructions specific to your care that our team will discuss with you.
+You can always contact our office with any questions.